 - British Airways Concorde Room – London

 This former fortress was originally constructed in the 9th century and later rebuilt in the 13th century by Mohammed ben Al-Ahmar.
-Yusuf I, Sultan of Granada, made it his royal palace in the 14th century, and construction was largely completed by his successor, Muhammed V. They were part of the Nasrid Dynasty, the last Muslim dynasty to rule in Spain until 1492 when they surrendered to the Christians of Aragon and Castille.
-If you’re familiar with the Moorish architecture in Seville and Cordoba, the style is similar but distinct.
+Yusuf I, Sultan of Granada, made it his royal palace in the 14th century, and construction was largely completed by his successor, Muhammed V. They were part of the Nasrid Dynasty, the last Muslim dynasty to rule in Spain until 1492 when they surrendered to the Christians of Aragon and Castille. distinct.

 But even though the rest of Granada is a sleepy, laid back town, you should still wake up early to get tickets to the Alhambra.
 We at breakfast at a cafe near our hotel and then walked three or four blocks to find a narrow street that led up into hills.